alihan-tadal/vue-login/README.md

 # Vue User Pages
-Uses a REST API to create, login, and logout endpoints that runs on localhost:8080.
+Uses a REST API that runs on localhost:8080 to register, login, and logout an user.